AdilAbubacker/AdilAbubacker/README.md

 ## 📫 Let's Connect

 Got an interesting project or just want to talk tech?
-Reach out to me at adhilkv313@gmail.com!
+Reach out to me at:

----

-*"Clean code always looks like it was written by someone who cares." — Robert C. Martin*
-### 🔍 You Can Find Me Here

 - 🧑‍💼 [LinkedIn](https://www.linkedin.com/in/adil-abubacker-a63598232)
 - 🧠 [LeetCode](https://leetcode.com/adil_28p/)